 The mount holds the bike by the frame, and its main column adjusts away from the wall to give wide handlebars some room.

-Look more closely a the fat tire bike storage in our article: The 7 Best Ways to Store Your Bicycles
+Look more closely a the fat tire bike storage in our article: 8 of the Best Bicycle Storage Organizers

 Bicycle Garage Wall Storage that Easily Handles Fenders and Disc Brakes